Provence: Germanic invasions, Merovingians and Carolingians (5th–9th centuries)

-Fraxinet, The Counts of Provence (9th–13th centuries)
+Fraxinet, the Counts of Provence (9th–13th centuries)

-Three different dynasties of Counts ruled Provence during the Middle Ages, and Provence became a prize in the complex rivalries between the Catalan rulers of Barcelona, the Kings of Burgundy, the German rulers of the Holy Roman Empire, and the Angevin Kings of France.
+Three different dynasties of counts ruled Provence during the Middle Ages, and Provence became a prize in the complex rivalries between the Catalan rulers of Barcelona, the kings of Burgundy, the German rulers of the Holy Roman Empire, and the Angevin kings of France.

-The Bosonids (879–1112) were the descendants of the first King of Provence, Boson.
-His son, Louis the Blind (890–928) lost his sight trying to win the throne of Italy, after which his cousin, Hugh of Italy (died 947) became the Duke of Provence and the Count of Vienne.
+The Bosonids (879–1112) were the descendants of the first king of Provence, Boson.
+His son, Louis the Blind (890–928), lost his sight trying to win the throne of Italy, after which his cousin, Hugh of Italy (died 947), became the duke of Provence and the count of Vienne.
 Hugh moved the capital of Provence from Vienne to Arles and made Provence a fief of Rudolph II of Burgundy.

 In the 9th century, Arab pirates (called Saracens by the French) and then the Normans invaded Provence.
 The Normans pillaged the region and then left, but the Saracens built castles and began raiding towns and holding local residents for ransom.
 The conquering Arabs established the emirate of Fraxinet in 887.
 Early in 973, the Saracens captured Maieul, the abbot of the monastery at Cluny, and held him for ransom.
-The ransom was paid and the abbot was released, but the people of Provence, led by Count William I rose up and defeated the Saracens near their most powerful fortress (La Garde-Freinet) at the Battle of Tourtour.
+The ransom was paid and the abbot was released, but the people of Provence, led by Count William I, rose up and defeated the Saracens near their most powerful fortress (La Garde-Freinet) at the Battle of Tourtour.
 The Saracens who were not killed in the battle were baptised and enslaved, and the remaining Saracens in Provence fled the region.

 Meanwhile, dynastic quarrels continued.
-A war between Rudolph III of Burgundy and his rival, German Emperor Conrad the Salic in 1032 led to Provence becoming a fiefdom of the Holy Roman Empire, which it remained until 1246.
+A war between Rudolph III of Burgundy and his rival, German emperor Conrad the Salic led in 1032 to Provence becoming a fiefdom of the Holy Roman Empire, which it remained until 1246.